nxvvvv/safe-exam-browser-bypass/README.md

 # SEB Bypass Patch v3.6.0.633

-By using this patch, you can use a Windows Virtual Machine [[VMware Player](https://www.vmware.com/go/getplayer-win)] for SEB and use your usual desktop for searching answers for the questions asked in the exams conducted in SEB without them knowing 😉
+By using this patch, you can use a Windows Virtual Machine [[VMware Player](https://www.vmware.com/go/getplayer-win)] for SEB and use your usual desktop for searching answers to the questions asked in the exams conducted in SEB without them knowing 😉